ArchiveBox/ArchiveBox/README.md

 archivebox --version   # see info and versions of installed dependencies
 ```

-Installing directly on Windows without Docker or WSL/WSL2/Cygwin is not officially supported, but some advanced users have reported getting it working.
+Installing directly on **Windows without Docker or WSL/WSL2/Cygwin is not officially supported**, but some advanced users have reported getting it working.

 <br/>